Charlie Macnamara - Technical Writer and Developer

 • Remaining bread flour (750g)

-• Water (450-500ml, adjust based on dough feel)
+• Water (450–500ml, adjust by feel)

 • Sea salt (2 tablespoons)